bluetsys/MinChain/README.md

 MinChain aims to be a minimum implementation of Bitcoin-like-blockchain for demonstration purpose.
 It is written in C# and targets for .NET Core runtime.

+No command provided.
+List of commands are:
+        genkey
+        config
+        genesis
+        run

 External libraries
 ------------------